Student Progression Plan

 |Physical Education||Electives (2)|

 |Career Research and Decision Making & Elective (1)|

-Intensive reading and/or math courses may be scheduled in place of elective(s) and/or physical education.
+Intensive reading and/or mathematics courses may be scheduled in place of elective(s) and/or physical education.

-- b.
-The parent requests that the student enroll in another available course.
+- The parent requests that the student enroll in another available course.

-Students who waive the physical education are scheduled in an on-site, elective course pending seat availability or a virtual course.
+Students who waive physical education must enroll in another available on-site or virtual course.
 (F.S.
 1003.455)

 Non-traditional Course of Study

 The course of study for middle school students may be modified to provide appropriate academic intervention for over-age students previously retained in kindergarten through grade 8.
 This option includes the opportunity to earn high school credit prior to grade 9 placement.